robinagandhi/swa/slides/lecture-2/include/assurance-case-archived.md

 ## A strategy is elaborated by providing a series of sub-claims
 ---
-exclude: true
 class: middle
 # Strategy Visual Notation

 ![strategy](images/strategy.svg)

 ---
 class: middle
 # Argument

-- Conveys why we believe the top-level claim has been met
+- Conveys why we believe a claim has been met
-- Develop and refine sub claims, until the sub-claims can be directly supported by evidence
+- Refine claims into sub claims, until the sub-claim can be directly supported by the actual evidence
-- .red[Avoid drift in the entity of the sub-claim.]
-It should be related to the entity in the top-level claim or a related entity.
-- Bridge the gap between top-level claim and evidence
+- Bridges the gap between claims and evidence

 --